-Creating an inclusive, safe, caring, challenging and enjoyable community in which all are given an equal opportunity to develop spiritually, academically, emotionally and socially.
+Creating an inclusive, safe, caring, challenging and enjoyable community in which all are given an equal opportunity to develop spiritually, academically, emotionally, physically and socially.

 Recognising and valuing the God given talents of all members of our community, encouraging self discipline, self confidence and independence.

 Having a sense of physical, mental and emotional well being.

 Promoting British Values at Christ The King’s Statement